Kate Middleton’s Supernanny For Prince Louis Prohibited From Spanking Cambridge Children

 Based on Donaldson’s words, the term “struck off” seems to mean that any Norland-nanny would be expelled from the school or barred from any form of support by the agency if he/she resorted to physical punishment.

-Losing the agencies support could be detrimental to a Norland-nanny’s carrier as the school’s agency helps supper-nannies find jobs with high-profile families which effects their salaries.
+Losing the agencies support could be detrimental to a Norland-nanny’s carrier as the school’s agency helps supper-nannies find jobs with high-profile families which affects their salaries.
 A Norland-nanny gets paid between £26,000 to £42,000 for work in London and. £35,000 to £60,000 for work outside London.
 Norland-nannies who work with families overseas can receive a salary up to £75,000.
 Considering that each supernanny is given training in several fields from driving maneuvers to get away from paparazzi to good old party planning.